dekapd99/LandingKit/README.md

 # LandingKit
-LandingKit is iOS Library based app for Landing Pages with Storyboard, SwiftUI, SnapKit, & Combine Framework.
+LandingKit is iOS Library based app for Landing Pages with Storyboard, SwiftUI, SnapKit, MVC Architecture & Combine Framework.
 This application is made so that I can Study iOS Frontend Science and iOS Library for personal interest.

 ### Preview
 <p align="center">